hugues-dv/k8s-cka/lab-volume/README.md

 ```

 ## Volume Type relevant to exam
-* emptyDir Empty directory in Pod with read/write access.
+* **EmptyDir**: Empty directory in Pod with read/write access.
 Persisted for only the lifespan of a Pod.
 A good choice for cache implementations or data exchange between containers of a Pod.
-* hostPath File or directory from the host node’s filesystem.
+* **hostPath**: File or directory from the host node’s filesystem.
-* configMap, secret.
+* **configMap**: secret.
 Provides a way to inject configuration data.
-* nfs An existing Network File System (NFS) share.
+* **nfs**: An existing Network File System (NFS) share.
 Preserves data after Pod restart.
-* persistentVolumeClaim.
-Claims a persistent volume.
+* **persistentVolumeClaim**: Claims a persistent volume.